SlickTorpedo/DoorLock-Server/README.md

 # DoorLock-Server
-The server side of the DoorLock Server
+The server side of the DoorLock Server.
 You can find the DoorLock repo at https://github.com/SlickTorpedo/DoorLock